 If you have broad knowledge, experience and skills in ergonomics and human factors, you could become a Registered Member and get all the benefits of membership.
-You can also apply for Chartered status.
+You are also eligible to apply for Chartered status.
 You could be an academic, consultant or human factors practitioner.
 Check the eligibility criteria below.

 Questions you might have